drehnstrom/temp-redshift-to-bq/labs/2-Schema Migration from Redshift to BigQuery/instructions/en.md

 ORDER BY eventid, eventname;
 ```

-3. If you want to, you can wrap the previous query in a CREATE TABLE statement, and this creates a nested hierarchical table.
+3. You can wrap the previous query in a CREATE TABLE statement, and this creates a nested hierarchical table.
 Run the following code to do that.

 ```
 CREATE OR REPLACE tABLE ticket_sales.event_sales